Negative binomial distribution: Alternative parameterizations

+Another popular parameterization uses r and the failure odds β:

 Examples

 Length of hospital stay

 Hospital length of stay is an example of real-world data that can be modelled well with a negative binomial distribution via negative binomial regression.

 Selling candy

 Pat Collis is required to sell candy bars to raise money for the 6th grade field trip.
 Pat is (somewhat harshly) not supposed to return home until five candy bars have been sold.
 So the child goes door to door, selling candy bars.
 At each house, there is a 0.6 probability of selling one candy bar and a 0.4 probability of selling nothing.